Louise G. Rabinovitch

-Louise G. Rabinovitch was an advocate for improved treatment in New York City mental asylums and an early 20th Century psychologist.
+Louise G. Rabinovitch (1869-20th-century) was an early 20th-century psychologist and advocate for improved treatment in New York City mental asylums.

 Birth and citizenship

-Rabinovitch was born on December 29, 1869, in Mohyliv-Podilskyi in Ukraine, Russia.
+Rabinovitch was born on December 29, 1869, in Mohyliv-Podilskyi in the Russian Empire.
 In 1895 she applied to become a US citizen.

 She reportedly had two brothers who had adopted the surname Robin: Joseph G. Robin and Edward Robin.
 Joseph, a banker, was convicted of embezzlement in a New York City scandal that also involved Rabinovitch.
 She was indicted on a charge of perjury on June 10, 1911.
 Rabinovitch swore her only known relatives were Joseph and Edward, denying her parents lived in the United States.
 However, an elderly man and woman claimed their parentage and testified in front of a jury.
 When the couple attempted to embrace the Rabinovitchs, the siblings denied they were their parents.

 Joseph G. Robin was pardoned by the State of New York in 1915 and the charges against Rabinovitch were dropped.